oxcompsoc/learntocode/session1/Notes.md

 The [Oxford University Computer Society][compsoc] was founded in 1978, making it one of the oldest university computing societies in the country.

-This year, we will be holding Thursday Talks from both academics and sponsors / Workshops on Thursdays.
-Learn to code and socials on Saturdays (Weeks 2-7 7pm).
+This year, we will be holding talks from academics and sponsors / workshops on Thursdays.
+Learn to code and socials on Saturdays (Weeks 2-7 5:30 to 6:30 PM).

 [Refer to our website for more and latest details of all events.][compsoc]